ajitgoel/Notes/InterviewQuestions/System Design and Architecture-Questions.md

 Answer

-**Sharding** is a architectural approach that distributes a single logical database system into a cluster of machines.
-Sharding is _Horizontal partitioning_ design scheme.
-In this database design rows of a database table are stored separately, instead of splitting into columns (like in _normalization_ and _vertical partitioning_).
+==**Sharding** is a architectural approach that distributes a single logical database system into a cluster of machines.
+Sharding is _Horizontal partitioning_ design scheme.== In this database design rows of a database table are stored separately, instead of splitting into columns (like in _normalization_ and _vertical partitioning_).
 Each partition is called as a shard, which can be independently located on a separate database server or physical location.

 Sharding makes a database system highly scalable.
 The total number of rows in each table in each database is reduced since the tables are divided and distributed into multiple servers.
 This reduces the index size, which generally means improved search performance. ==The most common approach for creating shards is by the use of consistent hashing of a unique id in application (e.g. user id).==